 Most salami casings are edible and can either be natural or artificial.
 Natural casings are usually animal intestines or skin which are thoroughly cleaned before being stuffed.
 Artificial casings are generally made of collagen, cellulose, or plastic and may not be edible.
 We recommend reading the product label to be sure.

 The casings that we stuff our salami into are 100% natural and indeed edible.
 We use a 50/55 mm beef middle to stuff our retail size salami.
-We feel that with our entire process, using a natural casing vs. an artificial casing, allows us to produce a 100% all-natural product, as opposed to other makers that do use artificial casings.
+With our entire process, we feel that using a natural casing vs. an artificial casing allows us to produce a 100% all-natural product instead of other makers that do use artificial casings.

 How do I remove the salami casing?

-I remember sitting down for a salami snack on a long day hike only to find out that I forgot my pocket knife.
-Tearing into the salami with my teeth wasn’t ideal and I’m sure anyone passing got a laugh as they watched me gnaw on a tube of salami.
-In the end, the salami was still delicious and I satisfied my hunger but I’d like to avoid doing it again.
+I remember sitting down for a salami snack on a long day hike to find out that I forgot my pocket knife.
+Tearing into the salami with my teeth wasn't ideal, and I'm sure anyone passing got a laugh as they watched me gnaw on a tube of salami.
+In the end, the salami was still delicious, and I satisfied my hunger, but I'd like to avoid doing it again.

 The easiest way to remove the casing is to cut off a small piece at either end of the salami and then make a shallow cut down the center starting at the cut-off end.
-Make sure the cut down the center doesn’t go too deep and goes the long way and not around the salami.
-From there you can peel back the edges to expose however much of the salami meat you want to slice for eating.
+Ensure the cut down the center doesn't go too deep and goes the long-way and not around the salami.
+From there, you can peel back the edges to expose however much of the salami meat you want to slice for eating.

 Traditional Types of Salami

-Genoa: A dry-cured salami from the Genoa region of Italy that is typically made of pork, salt, garlic, pepper, fennel seeds, and wine.
+Genoa: A dry-cured salami from the Genoa region of Italy typically made of pork, salt, garlic, pepper, fennel seeds, and wine.

-Finocchiona: A spicy salami typically from the Tuscan region that is characterized by the use of fennel.
+Finocchiona: A spicy salami typically from the Tuscan region characterized by the use of fennel.

-Pepperoni: An Italian American salami popular in pizza and often noted for the use of hot spices.
+Pepperoni: An Italian American salami famous on pizza and often noted for the use of hot spices.

 Soppressata: A well-known Italian salami that often varies in flavor, texture, and ingredients depending on the region where it's made.

-Rosette de Lyon: Born out of the Lyon region of France and named for generally having a rose-colored appearance.
+Rosette de Lyon: Born out of France's Lyon region and named for generally having a rose-colored appearance.

-Saucisson Sec: A truly traditional French salami accented by the use of garlic and pepper.
+Saucisson Sec: A traditional French salami accented by the use of garlic and pepper.

-Saucisson Basque: A coarse ground dried salami from the Basque area of France and highlighted with Espellete Pepper.
+Saucisson Basque: A coarse ground dried salami from France's Basque area and highlighted with Espellete Pepper.

-N’duja (en-DOOj-yah): A spicy and spreadable pork salami from Italy.
-Its popularity in the United States is growing for good reason.
+'Nduja (en-DOOj-yah): A spicy and spreadable pork salami from Italy.
+Its popularity in the United States is growing for a good reason.